 - Peppermint sticks It’s possible to skip the spoons altogether and just dip tall peppermint sticks into chocolate, then add sprinkles if you’d like.
 It’s not the same as chocolate spoons but it makes for a delicious hot cocoa!

 Where can I buy chocolate covered spoons?

 I highly suggest making chocolate spoons yourself as they’re incredibly simple and much cheaper than if you buy them.
-This set of 6 plastic chocolate spoons goes for almost $10 on Etsy!
-This set of 12 peppermint spoons comes in at $17.99, and there are plenty of other options on Etsy if you’d prefer to just have some shipped to your doorstep.
 Or heck, make them yourself and open up your own Etsy shop!

 You can also buy spoon molds that will make an entire spoon out of chocolate (they also sell them already made).
 They’re adorable and although admittedly I haven’t used them personally, it seems like the chocolate would melt all over your hands when stirring them.
 If you’ve used them, please let me know how they turned out for you or if you’ve found a unique way to use them!